eunomatix/browsermon/docs/_build/html/_sources/readme.rst.txt

 BrowserMon - Revolutionary Browser Monitoring Tool
 ==================================================

-Welcome to BrowserMon, the revolutionary browser monitoring tool designed to provide unparalleled insights into browsing activities.
-With seamless compatibility with Chrome and Edge browsers, BrowserMon stands as a unique solution in the realm of browser monitoring.
+Welcome to Browsermon, the revolutionary browser monitoring tool designed to provide unparalleled insights into browsing activities.
+With seamless compatibility with Google Chrome , Mozilla Firefox and Microsoft Edge browsers, Browsermon stands as a unique solution in the realm of browser monitoring.
 Whether operating in real-time mode or scheduled mode, this tool meticulously records browsing histories, capturing a comprehensive range of 17